menotti/playground-41d1904q/markdowns/frameworks.md

 @[Reduced Vector Wrappers]({"stubs": ["framework/framework.cpp","framework/helpers.h","framework/v8i.h","framework/v8f.h"], "command": "./mycompile.sh framework ./framework"})

+Even being a reduced version, each vector datatype declaration takes up to 150 lines in average (plus some helper functions).
 Wrapper classes can add overhead to the calls, thus reducing performance.
 But in my opinion working with intrinsic functions directly is hardly maintainable, cumbersome and prone to errors.
 From now on I'll use wrapper classes to abstract the code from the underlying intrinsics.